oracle/odpi/doc/src/public_functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **lob** -- the LOB from which data is to be read.
+    **lob** [IN] -- the LOB from which data is to be read.
 If the reference is NULL or invalid an error is returned.

-    **offset** -- the offset into the LOB data from which to start reading.
+    **offset** [IN] -- the offset into the LOB data from which to start reading.
 The first position is 1.
 For character LOBs this represents the number of characters from the beginning of the LOB; for binary LOBS, this represents the number of bytes from the beginning of the LOB.

-    **amount** -- the maximum number of characters (for character LOBs) or the maximum number of bytes (for binary LOBs) that will be read from the LOB.
+    **amount** [IN] -- the maximum number of characters (for character LOBs) or the maximum number of bytes (for binary LOBs) that will be read from the LOB.

-    **value** -- the buffer into which the data is read.
+    **value** [IN] -- the buffer into which the data is read.
 It is assumed to contain the number of bytes specified in the valueLength parameter.

-    **valueLength** -- a pointer to the size of the value.
+    **valueLength** [IN/OUT] -- a pointer to the size of the value.
 When this function is called it must contain the maximum number of bytes in the buffer specified by the value parameter.
 After the function is completed successfully it will contain the actual number of bytes read into the buffer.